bxff/covid-19/README.md

 * Work apon making more usable code
     * Make `Scrap_wayback.py` use multiprocess for faster processing
+    * Make a cleaner python application to clean the data from `statistics/curve/get_data.py`
 * Make a pipy library from it
     * Make a proper doc of how to use the lib
 * Work on better README